openhwgroup/cva6/docs/01_cva6_user/ip-xact/cva6_csr.rst

      - dscratch
      -
      - read-write
-     - Optional scratch register\.
-A debugger must not write to this register unless ``hartinfo`` explicitly mentions it\.
+     - Optional scratch register.
+A debugger must not write to this register unless ``hartinfo`` explicitly mentions it.

 Register
 --------------------------
 AddressOffset: 'h800
 --------------------------